-To pass the RQF level 3 Award in Education and Training (AET), it is of prime importance that teachers employ a multitude of learning styles in order to make sure each student is fully engaged.
-This is because each student learn and process information differently.
-This is why VAK Learning becomes essential for delivering an effective and efficient lessons that meets the learning outcomes.
+To pass the RQF Level 3 Award in Education and Training (AET), it is of prime importance that teachers employ a multitude of learning styles in order to make sure each student is fully engaged.
+This is because each student learns and processes information differently.

 What is VAK Learning?

 There are three methods for learning, visual (V) auditory (A) and kinaesthetic (K).
 These three elements when combined are referred to as the VAK Learning Model.
 Learners habitually rely on all three but will often have one method which is their strongest.
 They refer to the process by which a student takes in information and helps them retain it the best.

 A visual-dominant learner, not surprisingly, picks up and retains information best visually.
 This means they do well when presented with pictures, diagrams and visual aids, for example.

 An auditory-dominant learner is someone who is better at retaining information by listening to it.
 For these learners, they tend to respond better to interactive speech, stories and stressed conversation.

 A kinaesthetic-dominant learner is one who learns best either by physically interacting with the object they are studying or by physically testing information.
 This means they will engage best with physical activity or games.

 There are various methods that allow people to learn, such as reading, making notes and checking online, and these techniques are open to both students and teachers.
 Everyone has their own preferred method of learning, even if they are not sure what it is.

 It is important as an educator to learn how to recognise which method works for all their students.
 This means that the teacher not only has to interact with the group as a whole but spending time with each student individually as well.
 This will help them to identify each of their students' dominant styles.